curif/trakt-list-maintain-radarr/README.md

 ```

 * days_old: how many days a movie remain in disk after you saw it.
+* starting_at: how many days in the past you want to start looking for watched movies.
 * schedule_hours: time between executions
-* trakt: url, id, secret, and the name of the list to look for new movies.
+* trakt: url, id, secret, user, and the name of the list to look for new movies.
 * radarr: your radar installation information.
 The `api_key` is in `settings` -> `general` -> `security`

 # first run